 wrote; The Longest Day; the Black Widowers short stories; The Time

 Traveler's Wife, Elegance of the

 , Cloud Atlas; and anything that happen catches my eye

 at the library.
 V for Vendetta.
 Mathematical philosophy.
 I have a

 love-hate relationship with The Great Gatsby.

-bitextual.
+usually bitextual.
 I'm slowly reteaching myself to enjoy serious